Skip to content

 TL;DR

-This paper proposes Multi-Head Low-Rank Attention (MLRA), which decomposes the single latent head in MLA into multiple independently shardable latent heads and sums the attention outputs across branches, enabling native 4-way tensor parallelism.
-The method achieves 2.8× decoding speedup while maintaining state-of-the-art performance.
+Multi-Head Low-Rank Attention (MLRA) is proposed, which decomposes the single latent head of MLA into multiple independently shardable latent heads and sums the attention outputs of each branch.
+This achieves native 4-way tensor parallelism support and a 2.8× decoding speedup while maintaining SOTA performance.

 Background & Motivation

-Strengths and limitations of MLA: DeepSeek's Multi-Head Latent Attention (MLA) compresses the KV cache into a single latent head (only \(4.5 d_h\) per token), substantially reducing total KV cache size.
-However, the single latent head is not shardable—under tensor-parallel (TP) decoding, each device is forced to redundantly load the full KV cache.
+Success and Limitations of MLA: Multi-Head Latent Attention (MLA) introduced by DeepSeek significantly reduces the total KV cache by compressing it into a single latent head (only \(4.5 d_h\) per token).
+However, its single latent head is non-shardable—in Tensor Parallel (TP) decoding, each device is forced to redundantly load the complete KV cache.

-Performance stagnation of MLA under TP: Regardless of the TP degree, the per-device KV cache load in MLA remains fixed at \(4.5 d_h\), completely negating the weight-sharding benefits of tensor parallelism.
+Performance Stagnation of MLA under TP: Regardless of the TP degree, the per-device KV cache loading for MLA remains fixed at \(4.5 d_h\), completely offsetting the weight sharding benefits brought by TP.

-Partial solution by GLA-2: GLA-2 bisects the latent head into two smaller latent heads, reducing the per-device load to \(2.5 d_h\) under 2-way TP, but further reduction is not achievable for TP > 2.
+Partial Solution of GLA-2: GLA-2 bisects the latent head into two smaller latent heads, reducing it to \(2.5 d_h\) under 2-way TP, but it fails to decrease further when TP > 2.

-Importance of arithmetic intensity: The key metric for decoding efficiency is arithmetic intensity (FLOPs/byte), which requires maintaining high computational density while reducing memory loads, thereby shifting the workload from memory-bound to compute-bound regimes.
+Importance of Arithmetic Intensity: A key metric for decoding efficiency is arithmetic intensity (FLOPs/byte).
+High computational density must be maintained while reducing memory loading to shift the workload from memory-bound to compute-bound.

 Method